-The traditional four-year bachelor’s degree in nursing option is designed for students coming directly from high school or transferring from another university or college.
-First-year college students or transfer candidates may obtain the application form from the MU Admissions Office to be admitted as a pre-nursing student.
+The traditional four-year bachelor’s degree in nursing is designed for students coming directly from high school or transferring from another university or college.
+First-year college students or transfer candidates may apply through the MU Admissions Office to be admitted as a pre-nursing student.

-In the final semester of completing pre-requisites, pre-nursing majors may apply for admission to the clinical major.
+In the final semester of completing pre-nursing requirements, students apply for admission to the clinical major.
 Admission to the clinical major is competitive.

 First-year college students and transfer students who apply to be pre-nursing majors must meet MU admission requirements.
 Students should select pre-nursing on their University of Missouri application forms.
 Transfer students are encouraged to start at MU as soon as possible since there are specific courses that must be completed at the University of Missouri.

 The Nursing Scholars Program is for first-year students who have been admitted to the Honors College.
 Freshmen pre-nursing honors students must apply for nursing scholar admission before the end of their first semester at MU.
 Like all pre-nursing students, Nursing Scholars must also meet eligibility requirements to apply for admission to the clinical major.

 When to Apply to the Clinical Major

 Students apply for admission to the clinical major during the last semester of pre-nursing coursework.
 Typically, students will have about 45 credit hours completed when they apply for clinical admission.

 The online application for the traditional clinical nursing program will be available at least one month prior to the application deadline.
 Application deadlines follow: